adobe/aem-guides-wknd-asset-compute/README.md

-# wkndAemAssetCompute
+# AEM Guides - WKND Asset Compute application

-Welcome to my Adobe I/O Application!
+Welcome to the WKND Asset Compute application!

+This project contains the example code use to define a custom Asset Compute worker as illustrated in the [Asset Compute extensibility tutorial](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/asset-compute/overview.html).

 ## Setup

-- Populate the `.env` file in the project root and fill it as shown [below](#env)
+- Populate the `.env` file in the project root and fill it as shown [below](#env).
+Node that the `console.json` file must also contain accurate information for Local Dev.

 ## Local Dev